rand256/valetudo/deployment/README.md

+### Downloading pre-built Valetudo

+You can simply download pre-built binaries of Valetudo from the [releases](https://github.com/rand256/valetudo/releases) section of the repo.
+If downloaded binary is compressed to .tar.gz format, you need to unpack it first.

-### Building and installing Valetudo
+### Acquiring sources and building Valetudo

-For building, you need a reasonably new NodeJS.
-You can install this from your distro (preferred), or using one of the official pre-compiled binaries on the node-website …. `pkg` is able to create armv7-binaries on x86 (and other platforms) just fine — as long as it does not need to pre-compile its JS bytecode.
+If you wish to build Valetudo yourself, you will need a reasonably new NodeJS.
+You can install this from your distro (preferred), or using one of the official pre-compiled binaries on the node website. `pkg` is able to create armv7-binaries on x86 (and other platforms) just fine — as long as it does not need to pre-compile its JS bytecode.
 This is why we specify `--no-bytecode`.
 ```
 git clone http://github.com/rand256/valetudo
 cd valetudo
 npm install
 npm run build
 ```
-After that you'll find a binary named valetudo in that folder which you should scp to /usr/local/bin/

-Next you need to install updated C++ library.
+Next things get a bit more complicated.

-Current `pkg` versions (4.4.0 and above) use libstdc++ incompatible with that available in stock vacuum's firmware.
-Unfortunately the last compatible pkg includes node-10.4.1, which is known for issues with timers in the long run.
+Current `pkg` version (4.4.0 and above) that we use to pack Valetudo into a single binary file has libstdc++ library incompatible with that available in stock vacuum's firmware.
+Unfortunately the last `pkg` which was compatible used node-10.4.1 binaries that are quiet outdated and also known for issues with timers in the long run.

-Thus Valetudo RE requires to install a bit updated libstdc++ debian package into the vacuum.
+Thus Valetudo RE based on newer `pkg` requires to install a bit updated libstdc++ package into the vacuum.
 The *.deb files needed could be found on launchpad.net but since Ubuntu 14.04 is EOL they are slowly getting deleted from there.
 The copy of suitable library (from gcc-6.2.0) is available in `deps` directory.
 To install scp `*.deb`s to the vacuum and run `dpkg -i file.deb`.

+Another way to deal with this issue is to manually rebuild `pkg` binaries to link libstd++ statically.
+This is the way how prebuilt Valetudo binary was created here.

+### Installing and configuring

+When you'll get a binary named `valetudo`, you should scp it to `/usr/local/bin/` directory.

-Create `/etc/init/valetudo.conf` using the file located in `etc` directory to auto-start Valetudo.
+Then create `/etc/init/valetudo.conf` using the file located in `etc` directory to auto-start Valetudo.

-### Getting maps into Valetudo and preventing communication to the cloud

-To see the map in Valetudo, you need to prevent the robot from communicating with the Xiaomi cloud by setting up iptables and configuring the `/etc/hosts`, so that xiaomi hostnames are redirected locally back to Valetudo.
+To see maps in Valetudo you will need to prevent the robot from communicating with Xiaomi cloud by setting up iptables and configuring the `/etc/hosts`, so that Xiaomi hostnames were redirected locally back to Valetudo.

 First add the content of `deployment/etc/hosts` to your `/etc/hosts` file on the robot.